DragonRidersUnite/book/src/02-player-movement.md

 puts name
 ```

-That calls a the `puts` method and passes our argument `name` to it.
+That calls the `puts` method and passes our variable `name` to it as a parameter.
 It prints whatever the value is out to the console.
-If you put that in your game code and press <kbd>~</kbd> to open the console, you'll see it print `"Francis"` a bunch.
+If you put that in your `tick` method and press <kbd>~</kbd> to open the console, you'll see it print `"Francis"` a bunch.

 `||=` in English is "or equals".
 That code above, `args.state.player_x ||= 120` would be read as: assign the property `player_x` on `args.state` the numeric value of 120 unless it's already assigned a value.